Master of Science in Computer Science

 An MCS Degree is a Master of Science in Computer Science.

 MCA programs typically focus on the practical aspects of computer science.
 In contrast, M.S. programs usually focus on the theoretical aspects of computer science.
 MCA programs are also typically shorter than MS programs.
 Ultimately, the best degree for you will depend on your career goals.
-An MCA may be a good option if you want to work as a software developer or in a similar field.
+An MCA may be a suitable option if you aspire to work as a software developer or in a related field.
 An M.S. may be a better choice if you wish to pursue a career in research or academia.

 Information about the Department of Computer Science